 Objectives to Support Goal 1

-- 1.1: 100 percent of Dietetics Students will complete the DPD requirements within 6 years (150 percent of program length).
+- 1: At least 80 % of students complete program requirements within 6 years (150% of planned program length).

-- 1.2: 90 percent of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.
+- 2: At least 70 percent of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

-- 1.3: 75 percent of program graduates are admitted to a supervised practice program within 12 months of graduation.
+- 3: Of program graduates who apply to a supervised practice program, at least 80% are admitted within 12 months of graduation.

-- 1.5: 80 percent of supervised practice program directors will rate DPD graduates satisfactory or higher with regard to overall academic preparation for supervised practice.
+- 5: Supervised practice program directors will rate 80% of DPD graduates satisfactory or higher regarding overall academic preparation for supervised practice.

 Objectives to Support Goal 2

-- 2.2: 80 percent of DPD graduates will respond strongly agree or agree that the program prepared them for entry-level practice.
+- 2: At least 80 percent of DPD graduates will respond strongly agree or agree that the program prepared them for graduate-level education.

-- 2.3: 80 percent of DPD graduates will respond strongly agree or agree that the program prepared them for graduate-level education.
+- 3: At least 80% of DPD graduates will respond strongly agree or agree that the program helped them develop the knowledge and critical thinking skills needed for graduate-level education.

 The Didactic Program in Dietetics (DPD) at Marshall University is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 ACEND exists to serve the public by establishing and enforcing eligibility requirements and accreditation standards that ensure the quality and continued improvement of nutrition and dietetics education programs.
 Program outcome data are available upon request.
 Registration exam requirements are set by the Commission on Dietetic Registration (CDR).